theislab/nicheformer/README.md

 You need to have Python 3.9 or newer installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+We strongly recommend creating a new environment before installing Nicheformer to avoid potential package conflicts:

 <!--
 1) Install the latest release of `nicheformer` from `PyPI <https://pypi.org/project/nicheformer/>`_: